-As the .au namespace is a public resource that supports the Australian economy and society, maintaining confidence in its integrity, security, and resilience is of great importance.
+As the .au namespace is a public resource that supports the Australian economy and society, maintaining confidence in its integrity, security, and resilience now and into the future is of great importance.
 In addition to best practice security, auDA will also have regard to maintaining and enhancing the reputation of the .au domain as a safe, trusted online space.
+Considering the rapidly evolving technical landscape, auDA should stay abreast of future key developments that could affect the security, integrity and resilience of .au.
+To support trust in the .au domain, auDA will continue to comply with its obligations under the Security of Critical Infrastructure Act 2018 and other relevant legislation and will adopt and encourage international standards for information security and business continuity through its supply chain.

-auDA will work to promote the utility of the internet for all Australians for example through undertaking strategic research, education and public awareness raising.
+auDA will work to raise awareness of the utility of the Internet and the DNS for all Australians for example through undertaking strategic research, education and public awareness raising.